So you are planning a visit to Japan

 Weapons are illegal in Japan.
 Weapons, including Pocket Knives should NOT be carried in Japan.
 The US embassy in Tokyo sensibly posts the following warning: "Possession of a knife with a locking blade, or a folding blade that is longer than 5.5 cm (a little more than two inches) is illegal in Japan.
 Leave your Swiss Army Knife at home."

 It would be tempting to interpret the blade limit to mean that one can carry a knife with a blade of less than 5.5cm; however, the crucial fact is that if stopped by the police one must provide justification to them as to why you think carrying a knife is necessary.
 Although typically very polite and helpful, the police will decide whether they accept your justifcation or not!
 The risk is not worth it.
 Visitors have been arrested and detained for more than 10 days for carrying illegal pocket knives.

 Why do I mention this?
 Because one client narrowly avoided arrest at Haneda Airport because she was found to be carrying a pocket knife in her carry-on bag!
 At an airport it is not just a matter of airport staff confiscating knives, but also of them reporting an illegal act to the police.

 While traveling in Japan you are subject to Japanese laws regardless of your citizenship.
 For example you may be detained if you are not carrying your passport or residency card with you.
 The blood-level limit for alcohol is zero, thus driving under the influence of alcohol can lead to immediate jail time.
 Even minor offenses can lead to being held in detention without bail, sometimes for several months.
-Avoid all encounters with the police and the legal system by following the rules.
+The very best way of avoiding all encounters with the police and the legal system is by following the rules.

 If you have read this far do let me know if you have any questions and I will follow up by adding more tips and hints.